sonatype/docker-nexus/README.md

   * `LAUNCHER_CONF`.
 A list of configuration files supplied to the Nexus bootstrap launcher.
 Default: `./conf/jetty.xml ./conf/jetty-requestlog.xml`

-  These can be used supplied at runtime to control the JVM:
+  These can be user supplied at runtime to control the JVM:

   ```
   $ docker run -d -p 8081:8081 --name nexus -e MAX_HEAP=768m sonatype/nexus